jian-status/Post-it/README.md

 A Post-It app.
+Please use a Chrome browser.
 Currently a work in progress.

 Features:
 1. Click anywhere on the page to add a Post-It.